Vegan Passover Recipes and Seder Plate Guide

 Simple Seder Plate Swaps

-The two non-vegan seder plate items are the shank bone and the hard-boiled egg.
+The two obviously non-vegan seder plate items are the shank bone and the hard-boiled egg.
 These aren’t used during the seder, so you can easily replace them with other items.

 Which Foods Are Kosher for Passover?